eliasbenb/PlexAniBridge/docs/configuration.md

 !!! tip "Single Profile"

-    If you only need a single profile, you can use the global settings directly without the `PAB_CONFIGS__{PROFILE_NAME}__` prefix and this will automatically create a profile named `default` for you.
+    If you only need a single profile, you can use the global settings directly without the `PAB_PROFILES__{PROFILE_NAME}__` prefix and this will automatically create a profile named `default` for you.
 Example:

     ```dosini title=".env"
     PAB_ANILIST_TOKEN=eyJ...